itsneski/lightning-jet/README.md

 |`jet rebalance dplus neski 500000 --ppm 550 --mins 30`|Circular rebalance from dplus to neski for 5mil sats with 550 max ppm and max runtime of 30 mins.|
 |`jet update-channel 769123776873431041 --base 1 --ppm 375`|Sets the base fee to 1 msat and ppm to 375 sats per million for a channel with id of 769123776873431041.|

+## Telegram bot
+Lightning Jet supports a telegram bot that will notify you about important events such as change in fees for your remote peers.

+To create a bot initiate a converation with [BotFarther](https://core.telegram.org/bots#3-how-do-i-create-a-bot) on your Telegram app.
+Select bot name (e.g. jet bot) and bot username (e.g. jet_bot).

+Copy the telegram token from the Telegram app chat with BotFather (right under 'Use this token to access the HTTP API:' text). `nano ./api/config.json` to add telegramToken setting with the above value (see config file example below).

+`jet start telegram` to kick off the service.
+Make sure there are no errors.
+Then open a chat with the bot you just created in your Telegram app and type `/start`.
+This will kick off the communication between the Telegram bot with Jet.
+You only need to do this step once.

 ## Config file
 A list of config settings under `./api/config.json`:
 |||